YosysHQ/yosys/README.md

 - When defining a macro with `define, all text between triple double quotes is interpreted as macro body, even if it contains unescaped newlines.
-The tipple double quotes are removed from the macro body.
+The triple double quotes are removed from the macro body.
 For example:

       `define MY_MACRO(a, b) """
          assign a = 23;